You can grow your blog in two ways:

-You probably noticed that not all types of interactive content is easy to create.
-I don’t recommend you try to create all of the types at the same time.
-Pick one or two that fit well with your audience and website, and focus on perfecting those.
+You probably noticed that not all types of interactive content are easy to create.
+We don’t recommend you try to create all of the types at the same time.
+Pick one or two that fit your audience and website well, and focus on perfecting those.

-What you should see, once you start creating interactive content your readers are interested in, is a much lower bounce rate, higher time on page, and a significant bump in the number of shares and comments you get.
+What you should see once you start creating interactive content your readers are interested in is a much lower bounce rate, higher time on the page, and a significant bump in the number of shares and comments you get.